XYUnknown/ASinE/README.md

-# A Study of Equalities
+# A Study in Equalities

 Equality is hard.